panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 Because the pure function doesn't create side effects, the test doesn't have to arrange and clean up the side effect.

 The pure function that makes computationally expensive calculations can be *memoized*.
-That is possible because the single source of truth of a pure function is its arguments, thus arguments can be used as cache keys during memoization.
+Because the single source of truth of a pure function is its arguments they can be used as cache keys during [memoization](https://www.freecodecamp.org/news/memoization-in-javascript-and-react/#what-is-memoization).

 `factorial()` function is a pure function.
-Because factorial computation is expensive, you can improve the performance of the function by wrapping factorial into a `memoize()` wrapper:
+Because factorial computation is expensive, you can improve the performance of the function by wrapping factorial into a `memoize()` wrapper (see the [npm package](https://www.npmjs.com/package/lodash.memoize)):

 ```javascript
 import memoize from 'lodash.memoize'